Edison, Tesla & NYC's First Electric Grid Tour

 When canceled less than 24 hours before the start of your tour, we will do our best to reschedule you or issue you a credit to use on any of our upcoming tours.
 This credit won’t expire until you use it!

-The group meets at the southwest corner of Pearl and Fulton Streets in Lower
+The group meets in front of the Pearl Street playground on Fulton Street in Lower

 Manhattan.